 Location: 2920 Zoo Dr, San Diego, CA 92101,

 Admission: $69 per adult, $59 child (3-11), includes free parking & the bus/aerial ride.
 Prices at the gate are an addition $2.

 Tips: Arrive early & head straight to the pandas to avoid the hour+ wait.
 Wear gym shoes & workout attire due to the immense walking required.
 Check for coupons on the back of hotel brochures for as much as $5 off each ticket!

 Brookfield Zoo, located in the Chicago suburbs, is one of the nicest zoos to stroll around.
 The grounds are very spacious, with over 2500 animals & 450 species spread out throughout 216 acres.
-The entire park is heavily treed, with lots of shade trees, making it a perfect place to enjoy a long summer day, complete with a picnic.
+The entire park is heavily treed, with lots of shade trees.
+Thus, Brookfield is the perfect place to enjoy a long summer day, complete with a picnic.

-Brookfield has many top knotch exhibits which set it apart from other zoos including Tropic World, an amazing indoor primate habitat, and an entertaining indoor dolphin show and underwater viewing area.
+Brookfield has many top notch exhibits which set it apart from other zoos.
+These include: Tropic World, an amazing indoor primate habitat, and an entertaining indoor dolphin show and underwater viewing area.
 The underwater polar & grizzly bear exhibits are also must-sees during your visit.